expo/expo/docs/versions/v23.0.0/guides/configuration.md

    - `icon`

       Local path or remote url to an image to use for your app's icon.
-We recommend that you use a 512x512 png file with (can't be transparent nor contain an alpha channel for Apple App Store, transparency is recommended for the Google Play Store).
+If specified, this overrides the top-level `icon` key.
+We recommend that you use a 1024x1024 png file (transparency is recommended for the Google Play Store).
 This icon will appear on the home screen and within the Expo app.

    - `permissions`